-At the same time that I’m working on the website I was busy working on a couple of podcasts that would be submitted to iTunes.
+At the same time that I’m working on the website, I was busy working on a couple of podcasts that would be submitted to iTunes.
 Apple doesn’t make anything easy (contrary to all you Apple addicts out there).
-The simple component was recording the podcasts, the difficulty was getting it connected to the website through the PowerPress plugin and then working through Apple’s requirements.
+The simple part was recording the podcasts, the difficulty was getting it connected to the website through the PowerPress plugin and then working through Apple’s requirements.
 Finally, after a couple of weeks of work, IT IS FINISHED!

 We live in a tired culture.

 If you’re reading this blog expecting some magic pill, I’m sorry to disappoint you.
-I’m writing this in midst of my tiredness and I’m not sure when things are going to get better.
+I’m writing this in midst of my tiredness, and I’m not sure when things are going to get better.

 When Jesus’ disciples returned exhausted from their mission trip, he invited them to join him in a mini “vacation” for some R&R (Mark 6:30-31), however they were not able to rest as a large crowd hounded them, a crowd that Jesus feeds with a mere five loaves of bread and two fish.

 At the end of this exhausting day, Jesus retreats to spend time talking with his Father.
 It is in prayer that he finds his rest.
 He is rejuvenated by communing with his Father, so much so that he walks on water in the midst of storm.